Conference 2019 – Speaker Abstracts can be found here – Conference 2019 – Speaker Abstracts

 Margreet has published in more than 100 peer-reviewed papers and is internationally respected for her research.
 Her work on the role of vitamin C in cancer has investigated its potential in colon, breast, endometrial and kidney cancer and in leukaemia, and recently resulted in the first pre-clinical study aimed at determining the possible mechanism of action.
 Her work on vitamin C in cancer and general health has attracted much scientific and media interest.

 Margreet’s presentation topic is:

-He comes from a strict research background having spent several years with hands-on R&D in the fields of molecular medicine and microbiology at the University of Iowa.
+Kiran comes from a strict research background having spent several years with hands-on R&D in the fields of molecular medicine and microbiology at the University of Iowa.

-Established a Clinical Research Organization where he designed and conducted dozens of human clinical trials in human nutrition.
+He established a Clinical Research Organization where he designed and conducted dozens of human clinical trials in human nutrition.

 Kiran’s presentation topic is:

 The spectacular role of the human microbiome in preventing post-prandial or metabolic endotoxemia, the number one cause of mortality worldwide

 Paul has over 25 years’ experience as a practising naturopath, and extensive experience in delivering informative seminars to doctors, chiropractors and naturopaths in Australia and New Zealand for nearly 20 years.

 He is a lecturer at South Australian Health Education Centre on physiology, toxicology, nutrition, herbal medicine and homeopathic practice and current president of the Complementary Medicine Association of Australia.